07 Nov 2022

 - Authentication Key

-- Channel Map (not shown anymore when Wirepas Massive firmware is 4.0.50 or newer)
+- Channel Map (not shown anymore when Wirepas Mesh firmware is 4.0.50 or newer)

 Unicast attributes are those affecting selected node(s) in a network.
 It is currently possible to change the following single node attributes: